Quantum Gravity signatures in late time Universe: Introduction

 \section{Introduction}

-The development of a concrete theory of Quantum Gravity has remained an elusive feat partly due to the lack of any experimental or observational support or guidance.
-This is primarily due to the fact that for available energy scales, the quantum gravity mediated processes are typically so heavily suppressed that occurrence of any such phenomena is phenomenally rare.
-There are always other competing processes with much larger amplitudes, that they over dominate the contributions from any quantum gravity channels \cite{Boughn:2006st, scully_zubairy_1997,milonni1994quantum, loudon2000quantum, Martin-Martinez:2012ysv}.
-Apart from having a direct access to the regions of curvature singularities in spacetime where quantum gravity is understood to be directly present in the play, another route is to look for the processes which are assisted by quantum gravity particles - the quantum gravitons.
-In attempts of unmasking the quantum gravity characteristics, studies have been performed to unravel the quantum aspects of graviton e.g. the transitions caused by graviton correlators \cite{Guerreiro:2019vbq,Parikh:2020nrd,Anastopoulos:2020cdp,Parikh:2020kfh,Parikh:2020fhy} or development of entanglement between quantum systems \cite{Marletto:2017kzi,Bose:2017nin,krisnanda2020observable,Belenchia:2018szb,Carney:2018ofe,Kanno:2021gpt}.
+The development of a concrete theory of Quantum Gravity has remained elusive, partly due to the lack of any experimental, primarily due to the fact that for available energy scales, the quantum gravity processes are typically so heavily suppressed that occurrence of any such phenomena is phenomenally rare.
+There are always other processes with much larger amplitudes, that over-dominate the contributions from any quantum gravity channels \cite{Kiefer:2005uk, Boughn:2006st, scully_zubairy_1997,milonni1994quantum, loudon2000quantum, Martin-Martinez:2012ysv}.
+Apart from having a direct access to the regions of spacetime curvature singularities, where quantum gravity is understood to be directly present in the play, another route is to look for the processes which are assisted by quantum gravity particles - the quantum gravitons.
+Irrespective of the exact details of any full quantum gravity theory, their linear order behaviour, i.e. simple properties of gravitons, are supposed to be in agreement.
+There have been proposals to unravel the quantum aspects of graviton e.g. the transitions caused by graviton correlators \cite{Guerreiro:2019vbq,Parikh:2020nrd,Anastopoulos:2020cdp,Parikh:2020kfh,Parikh:2020fhy} or development of entanglement between quantum systems \cite{Marletto:2017kzi,Bose:2017nin,krisnanda2020observable,Belenchia:2018szb,Carney:2018ofe,Kanno:2021gpt}.
 Yet, the strength of such processes are typically so feeble that any other source/mediator (e.g. electromagnetically induced) will cause the transitions/entanglements much effectively and much faster before quantum gravitational perturbations would be able to do that \cite{Rothman:2006fp,Jones:2015uda}.
-Thus, in the standard settings occurrence of any such processes can not be attributed to quantum gravitons with definiteness.
+Thus, in the standard settings, occurrence of any such processes can not be attributed to quantum gravitons with definiteness.